BharathiVetukuri/CMPE-255_DataMining/Dimensionality_Reduction/readme.md

 # Dimensionality Reduction

-It is a technique that reduces the number of features in a dataset while retaining the most important properties of the original data.
+A technique that reduces the number of features in a dataset while retaining the most important properties of the original data.
 The goal is to simplify complex data so it's easier to process and analyze.

 ### Comparision between Dimensionality Reduction Techniques and Commentary on Results: